 There are labs that offer stool testing that tells us what is going on with your gut bacteria.

-They show us patterns of ‘dysbiosis’ – imbalanced bacteria – and analyze the genetics of the bacteria that are present in your gut.
+They show us patterns of ‘dysbiosis’ – imbalanced bacteria – and identify the bacteria that are present in your gut based on their DNA, which is rather amazing.

 How to Optimize Your Microbiome